MrOggy85/blog/markdown/When-JavaScript-Gets-Too-Bare.md

 Here’s where the pragmatist in me kicks in.

 If I’m using JavaScript because it’s easy and fast to work with, then Bare removes much of what makes it appealing.
-Now you need to:
-- Interface directly with C or C++
-- Manually integrate a JS engine like V8
-- Reimplement or port a standard library yourself
-- Understand low-level OS and system behavior
+I don't want to care about C and low-level systems when writing Javascript.

 At that point, the question becomes clear: